hamzehkhazaei/Azure_Lab/README.md

  ## Connect to the Ubuntu Servers

-1. On the Windows machine's desktop you will see a program name ***Hyper-V Manager***.
-Open that program and then you should be able to see three Ubuntu VMs that are running, like the following picture.
+1. On the Windows machine's desktop, you will see a program named ***Hyper-V Manager***.
+Open that program, and then you should be able to see three Ubuntu VMs that are running, like the picture below.

    <p align="center">
       <img title="" alt="" src="/images/hyperv.png">
    </p>

-Here is the information of these three VMs:
+Here is the information on these three VMs:

 | Name         | IP Address      |
 | :-------     | :------------   |